acbilson/chaos-content/about/_index.md

 kind = "page"
 narrow = true
 +++
-My name's Alex, and I'm a refiner by trade and passion, an engineer of software and systems, a husband to the lovely Amie, father to Graham and baby incoming, and a follower of Jesus.
+I’m a refiner by trade and passion, a husband to the lovely Amie, father to Graham and Royal, and a loving disciple of Jesus.
+I develop software by day and steward church planting seeds by night.

-Share a hot beverage and I'll talk your ear off about books, software, business strategy, language, history, and Jesus.
-Corner me in a crowded room and you'll get _nothing_.
+Share a hot beverage and I’ll talk your ear off about books, business strategy, technology, language, history, church planting, spiritual gifts and Jesus.
+Corner me in a crowded room and you’ll get _nothing_.

 I am earnest, loyal, tenacious, analytical, and brave.
-If you become my friend, you'll find I'm also silly, musical and creative.
+If you become my friend, you’ll find I’m also silly, musical, and sometimes creative.

-To learn more about me from the aspect of work history, review my [LinkedIn Profile](https://www.linkedin.com/in/alexander-bilson-21089b35/).

-To see what I've done with code, check out my [Github Page](https://github.com/acbilson).

 From the perspective of the Enneagram, my results are a tie between a One (Reformer) and a Five (Investigator).
 My assessment is that I lean towards a Five.
 Here's a summary.